 Owners of professional sports teams.

-People banned from betting on a state or federal level (e.g. due to criminal history).
+Individuals restricted from betting at a state or federal level (e.g., due to criminal history).

 Latest Indiana Sports Betting Updates